LUMC-BioSemantics/RD-FAIRmetric-F4/README.md

 },
 ```

-Run the tests in docker-compose:
+Run the tests locally with docker-compose:

 ```bash
 docker-compose -f docker-compose.test.yml up --force-recreate
 ```

+You can enable more detailed logs by changing the `command:` in the `docker-compose.test.yml` file to use `pytest -s`